distrochooser/distrochooser/HOW-TO-MAP.md

 fg_color="white"
 [...]
 ```
 **You are introducing a new distribution?** You can also add meta blocks.
 This meta blocks have a type and a name, which is fixed.
-This meta blocks are **optional**, but help to improve the user expierience.
+The meta blocks are **optional**, but help to improve the user expierience.

 > The combination between type and name is fixed (it may be merged into one field at some point)